BY JOSEPHINA GARZA

 Next on Marvel’s big blockbusters, is the highly anticipated Infinity War.
-This movie is a culmination of 10 years of story lines being brought together.
-Iron Man, released in 2008, has stared the ball rolling and introduced the world to a new set of possibilities for movies, from epic space battles, city wide evacuations and even civil war among the best superhero’s in comic history.
-With 18 movies to Marvel’s label, Infinity War, is one of the most highly anticipated movie of 2018.
+This movie is a culmination of 10 years of storylines being brought together.
+Iron Man, released in 2008, has stared the ball rolling and introduced the world to a new set of possibilities for movies, from epic space battles, city-wide evacuations and even civil war among the best superhero’s in comic history.
+With 18 movies to Marvel’s label, Infinity War, is one of the most highly anticipated movies of 2018.
 Release for Infinity War is slated for April 27.

 On June 6: Ant-Man and The Wasp hopes to continue the momentum and bring a more comedic role in the Marvel cinematic universe.
 Picking up right after the events of Captain America: Civil War, Fans will get to see how one of the more comedic Ant-Man deals with life after something so serious and dividing in this cinematic universe.